afontainec/chinchay-docs/docs/errorhandler/good-practices.md

 #### pros

 The main reason to use it this way is because the `errorTranslate` parameter requires spaces.
-If you have a complete mapping of errors, your controllers will endup being more errorTranslate than controller.
+If you have a complete mapping of errors, your controllers will end up being more errorTranslate than controller.
 This look ugly.

 Moreover, it is quite common for controllers to have very similar `errorTranslate`.
 This will lead to a lot of copy/pasting.
 On the long run this is hell, imagine you have 10 controller and you found one new Error you haven't thought before.
 Even worst, this error can happen in every controller, you will have to add it to the 10 controller.
 With a centralized errorHandler it is just one change.